TylerYep/wolfbot/README.md

 ## June 2018
-Presented the final iteration of the project at the CS 221 Project Fair.
+Presented the final iteration of the project with Harry at the CS 221 Project Fair.
 Good feedback overall, main points moving forward may be looking into using the minimum expectation for the Wolf players, adding new statements from each player (more than one round of speaking), and adding wildcard characters like Minions and Tanners.
 More to come!

 ## May 2018